Symptoms of narcissistic personality disorder may include grandiosity, lack of insight, arrogance, and need for praise.

-Diagnosis criteria require these symptoms to remain consistent over time and show up in most domains of life.
-These symptoms impair a person’s ability to function in society.
+Diagnosis criteria require these symptoms of narcissistic personality to remain consistent over time and show up in most domains of life.
+These symptoms may impair a person’s ability to function and relate to others, in general.

-In other words, these behaviors won’t just affect romantic relationships.
+But these narcissistic behaviors won’t just affect romantic relationships.
 They’ll also show up in the workplace and with family and friends.

 - wanting admiration from a romantic partner